-An adult dog, especially, requires a lot more preparation than a puppy.
+An adult dog, especially, requires more preparation than a puppy.
 However, raising puppies requires more dedication.

 It is necessary to feed Frenchie puppies three or four times a day.
-After eating or drinking, they should be taken outside as soon as possible so that they can go to the bathroom.
-It’s natural for puppies to have accidents at home while they’re being house-trained.
+After eating or drinking, they should be taken outside to go to the bathroom as soon as possible.
 This could require a great deal of cleaning up.
+It’s natural for puppies to have accidents at home while house-trained.

-It is possible that they will wake you up in the night.
-Perhaps the puppy feels the need to go outside, or perhaps it is just bored.
+They may wake you up in the night.
+Perhaps the Puppy feels the need to go outside, or it is just boring.

 Leaving them alone for too long is not advisable.
-When your puppy is young, he should stay in a crate alone this keeps him from chewing every piece of furniture in your home.
-It will be necessary to take your puppy to the restroom after several hours, however.
+When your Puppy is young, he should stay in a crate alone; this keeps him from chewing every piece of furniture in your home.
+However, taking your Puppy to the restroom after several hours will be necessary.

-It is possible for Frenchie Puppies to be destructive.
-Their environment is being explored, chewed, sniffed, and possibly even eaten.
+Frenchie Puppies can be destructive.
+Their environment is being explored, chewed, sniffed, and possibly eaten.
 It’s hard to control them, and they often act unruly.

 Besides training and socializing puppies, they must also be exercised.
 It takes a significant amount of time to do these things.

 Be prepared to spend a lot of extra time with your French Bulldog puppy, especially in the first few months.
-Try to adopt an older French Bulldog instead if this is too much and you still want a dog.
+If this is too much and you still want a dog, try to adopt an older French Bulldog instead.